harvesthill/reddit-wiki-archive/steroids/thecycle/examples.md

 * **Weeks 1-16:** [Equipoise](http://www.reddit.com/r/steroids/wiki/equipoise), 200 mg, E3D
 * **Weeks 1-24:** [Testosterone Enthanate](http://www.reddit.com/r/steroids/wiki/testosterone_enthanate), 300 mg, E3D
 * **Run Testosterone for 8 weeks after dropping EQ to allow the Uncdeylenate ester to clear**.
 * On-hand Throughout Cycle: An AI like [Arimidex](http://www.reddit.com/r/steroids/wiki/arimidex) in case signs of excessive bloating or itchy nipples occur.
-Also have something to bring estrogen levels back up in case of **Crashed E2**: test no ester (TNE) or short-ester test, Dianabol, HCG or Trestolone will all do the trick.
+Also have something to bring estrogen levels back up in case of **Crashed E2**: test no ester (TNE) or short-ester test, Dianabol, or HCG will all do the trick.
 * **Take AI only when sides necessitate**.
 Estrogen is highly anabolic, cardioprotective and neuroprotective, and essential for normal physiological functioning.
 Low E2 is far worse than high E2, which should be proportionally out of range just as test.
 Gyno takes weeks to develop and can be taken care of with the AI on hand.

 ### Intermediate EQ Bulk